 #3 Create Things People Need

-There are plenty of opportunities out there if you can create stuff that people need.
+There are plenty of opportunities if you can create stuff people need.
 You don’t have to reinvent the wheel, but you can make a couple dozen of them over the weekend, plenty of people will buy.

 I’m not suggesting that you make wheels.
-What is being offered is the fact that there are plenty of items out there that people need but are in short supply.
-If you can get good at making these items, you could start a small enterprise supplying your regional market.
+What is being offered is that there are plenty of items that people need but are in short supply.
+If you can make these items well, you could start a small enterprise supplying your regional market.

 For instance, skid loader buckets.
 Farmers and contractors use these all the time.
-You could build these on the weekend and sell them to local hardware stores or feed stores in batches.
+You could build these on the weekend and sell them in batches to local hardware stores or feed stores.

 You could sell them by consignment or set up your shop stand.
 You can also drive around to different construction sites.
-If you happen to have a few basic sales skills, you could make a surprisingly good side-hustle out of an idea like that.
+If you have a few basic sales skills, you could make a surprisingly good side hustle from an idea like that.

-Use your creativity, look for things people need that you could supply, and get to work.
+Use your creativity, look for things people need that you can supply, and get to work.

 #4 Contract work for local small businesses

-Local companies often have small jobs they need to be done and if you can fill the demand for that work, you will be well on your way.
+Local companies often have small jobs that need to be done, and if you can fill the demand for that work, you will be well on your way.

-You have to be reliable, professional, and have a pleasing attitude.
-If you have those things and are good at your job, you will get a lot of work.
+You have to be reliable, professional and have a pleasing attitude.
+You will get a lot of work if you have those things and are good at your job.

-Many larger operations need small tasks accomplished, but either does not have the time or available workers.
-If you make yourself available to these companies, they will start calling you when these small tasks come up.
+Many larger operations need small tasks accomplished but do not have the time or available workers.
+If you make yourself available to these companies, they will call you when these small tasks arise.

-It is as easy as having business cards printed and going from business to business and passing them out.
-You can even start up a business page on Facebook or have a small website made.
+It is as easy as printing business cards, going from business to business, and passing them out.
+You can even start a business page on Facebook or make a small website.
 This will add to your professional look.

 If you get started this way on the side, it can quickly blossom into a full-time job.
 If your long-term goal is to work for yourself as a welder, this is a great way to get the ball rolling.

-As long as you remain professional and good to your word, your reputation will proceed you, and eventually, you will be known in your area as one of the top freelance welders around.
+As long as you remain professional and good to your word, your reputation will precede you, and eventually, you will be known in your area as one of the top freelance welders.

 #5 Start a part-time welding repair shop

-If you want to make money welding on the side and have the available workspace you can start a part-time repair shop.
 This option has the added benefit of being a launching pad for bigger and better things.
-You can keep it part-time if you want or you can build a substantial business.
+You can keep it part-time, or you can build a substantial business.

 This is a fantastic option if you do not want to do mobile welding repair.
-A lot of people would rather have their customers come to them instead of driving out to job sites.
+Many would rather have their customers come to them than drive out to job sites.

-It also saves a lot of money on vehicle maintenance, fuel costs, and auto insurance.
-If you don’t want to haul welding equipment around town, opening up a repair shop might be a great option for you.
+It also saves much on vehicle maintenance, fuel, and auto insurance.
+Opening a repair shop might be a great option if you don’t want to haul welding equipment around town.

-Your great reputation for quality work will spread quickly and you might have to start a waiting list.
-Just make sure you are doing a good job and maintaining a professional, safe working environment.
+Your reputation for quality work will spread quickly, and you might have to start a waiting list.
+Ensure you are doing well and maintaining a professional, safe working environment.

 3 Tips Before You Start a Welding Side Business